MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/lists.md

 ## Punctuation

-In bulleted and numbered lists, end each list item with a period if:
+Don’t use semicolons, commas, or conjunctions (like and or or) at the end of list items.

+Don’t use a period at the end of list items unless they’re complete sentences, even if the complete sentence is very short.
+**Examples**<br />Devices affected by this recall

+  - Original Surface Pro
+  - Surface Pro 2
+  - Surface Pro 3

+<br />Limitations on meeting organizers
+  - Only invited presenters can be selected as breakout room managers.
+  - he number of breakout room managers is limited to 10.
+  - Breakout room managers can't be assigned to specific rooms, but they can move freely between rooms.

+If the list is introduced by a sentence fragment that ends with a colon, end all the items in the list with a period if any item forms a complete sentence when combined with the introduction.

+**Examples**<br />Knowledge managers can:

+  - Confirm or remove topics that were discovered in your tenant.
+  - Create new topics manually as needed.
+  - Edit existing topic pages.

-  - Any item forms a complete sentence when combined with the list introduction that precedes the colon. <br />    **Exception** Don’t use periods if all items have three or fewer words or if the items are UI labels, headings, subheadings, or strings.
+**Exception** Don’t use periods if all items have three or fewer words or if the items are UI labels, headings, subheadings, strings, or similar types of text.

-  - Any item *by itself* is a complete sentence.

-Don’t use semicolons, commas, or conjunctions (like *and* or *or*) at the end of list items.
+<br />The administrative templates for Microsoft Edge are:

+  - msedge.admx
+  - msedgeupdate.admx

+<br />The topic answer will display:

+  - The topic name
+  - Alternate names
+  - The definition

 ## In UI